Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/LVP.md

 ## My Responsibilities

 Our team consisted of 4 students, each with individual roles & responsibilities that contribute to the overarching launch vehicle design.
-In my role as systems integration engineer, I was responsible for vehicle configuration decisions, internal/structural feasibility, and integration logistics between structural components, engines/fuel tanks, as well as the launch mount.
+In my role as systems integration engineer, I was responsible for vehicle configuration decisions, internal/structural feasibility, and integration logistics between structural components, solid/liquid fueled boosters, and inter-stage architectures.

 ### Vehicle Configuration